evgeny-danilov/RubimC/README.md

 ### ToDo list (main of them):
-1. Support C-libraries
-2. Code generator:
+1. Code generator:
     + support all C types of variables (unsigned int, short, u_int8, e.t.)
     + check match types (in assign and operations) and try to cast values
     + support array, hash, string, range and constants (as full as possible)
     + support user`s methods and classes
     + support threads
-3. Debug mode (it`s very big task, but I sure it possible using gems like byebug and gdb/avr-gdb servers)
+2. Debug mode (it`s very big task, but I sure it possible using gems like byebug and gdb/avr-gdb servers)
-4. Write libraries for microcontrollers (AVR, PIC, STM, e.t.)
+3. Write libraries for microcontrollers (AVR, PIC, STM, e.t.)
-5. Fix a lot of possible bugs & features
+4. Fix a lot of possible bugs & features

 ### What is done now
 1. Initialize variables (supported types: bool,int,float,double)